National Lampoon, Inc.: National Lampoon Press

-National Lampoon Inc releases humor books and material under the umbrella of National Lampoon Press.
-These include republished collections of old National Lampoon magazine material, including True Facts, Foto Funnies, cartoons etc. from the 1970s and 1980s.
+National Lampoon, Inc. releases humor books and material under the umbrella of National Lampoon Press, with distribution by Holtzbrinck Publishers.
+These include republished collections of old National Lampoon magazine material, including True Facts, Foto Funnies, cartoons, etc. from the 1970s and 1980s.
+(From 2002 to 2005, the company rereleased old material under the name National Lampoon Books, which was an imprint of Rugged Land, LLC.)